HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 ## Quick Start Guide
 There are several ways to access the data in the Data Store.
-This section briefly reviews how to find and download data using the most common methods, namely using the Data Browser, using the CLI and finally, it points to some software programs that demonstrate some programmatic access patterns.
-Downloading data via the Data Browser and the CLI both require that the HCA CLI has been installed first.
+This section briefly reviews how to find and download data using the most common methods, the Data Browser and the CLI, and finally, it points to some software programs that demonstrate some programmatic access patterns.
+Downloading data via the Data Browser and the CLI both first require installation of the HCA CLI.

 Data in the Data Store is organized into Data Bundles.
 A bundle is a group of files organized into a versioned set and tagged with a unique global identifier.
 One of the goals of the Data Store is to provide a structure that makes it easy to keep related files together.
 Bundles make it easy to keep metadata together with associated data.
 The versioning structure also allows for parts of a bundle to be updated.
 The Data Store keeps all versions of data.
 This way research can be pinned to a specific version of data and metadata.